TTD Thomala Seva: Rules, Booking, and Darshan Experience – July 2025

 Process To Book The Thomala Ticket Online

-• Start by visiting the official Tirumala Tirupati Devasthanams (TTD) booking portal through your web browser.
+• The first step is to go to the official Tirumala Tirupati Devasthanams (TTD) booking site using your web browser.

-• If you are new to the platform you need to create an account.
+• You must create an account if you do not have one yet.
 For existing users simply log in using your credentials.

-• Once logged in locate and click on the “Seva Electronic Dip” option available in the services menu.
+• Select the “Seva Electronic Dip” choice after you are logged in from the services menu.

-• Enter the necessary details such as the pilgrim name, Aadhar Card number and phone number.
+• Enter what is needed such as the pilgrim name, their Aadhar number and phone details.
 Remember only one pilgrim can participate per registration.

 • Wait for the results of the Lucky Dip.
-If you are selected you will receive notifications via SMS and email after the draw.
+In case you are selected, you will get an SMS and an email with the information.

 Dress Code for Thomala Seva